Usage

 optionally donwload the datasheets for the parts with valid URLs in a 'Datasheet' field.
 Files get downloaded to a 'datasheets' folder in the current working directory.

--q, --quiet silence warnings
+-q, --quiet silence all messages except errors

 --kefbom, --keep-exclude-from-bom